Last updated: 2026-04-27

 A single account lead manages both teams to keep CMS MCMG compliance, scripting, and reporting consistent across language tracks.

-Florida Medicare Advantage operations sit under two regulatory layers: the federal CMS framework (Medicare Communications and Marketing Guidelines, TPMO disclaimers, recording and retention) and Florida-specific oversight from the Florida Office of Insurance Regulation (FL OIR) for state-licensed activity.
-Practical compliance for FL MA outsourcing includes:
+Florida Medicare Advantage operations sit under two regulatory layers: the federal CMS framework (Medicare Communications and Marketing Guidelines, TPMO disclaimers, recording and retention) and Florida-specific oversight from the Florida Office of Insurance Regulation (FL OIR) and the Florida Department of Financial Services for licensed activity.
+CFG agents are non-licensed fronters, so the licensable scope stays with your in-house licensed staff.
+On the fronter side, practical compliance for FL MA outsourcing includes:

 - CMS MCMG-compliant scripting on every enrollment and marketing call, including required TPMO disclaimers within the first minute of an enrollment-facing call.